aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 AboutCode Toolkit is a tool for your software development team to document your code inside your codebase, typically in preparation for a product release, side-by-side with the actual code.
 ABOUT file(s) have a simple, standard format that identifies components and their associated licenses.
 The current AboutCode Toolkit subcommands are:

--   **attrib**: Generate a Product Attribution notice document (HTML format) from your ABOUT file(s).
+-   **attrib**: Generate a Product Attribution notice document from your ABOUT file(s), JSON, CSV or Excel.
 You can also generate documents for other purposes (such as a License Reference) by varying your input control file and your template.

 -   **check**: A simple command to validate the ABOUT file(s) and output errors/warnings if any on the terminal.

 -   **collect_redist_src**: A command to collect and copy sources that have 'redistribute' flagged as 'True' in ABOUT file(s) or from an inventory.

--   **gen**: Create ABOUT file(s) from a Software Inventory file (.csv or .json format) which is typically created from a software audit, and insert these AboutCode Toolkit files into your codebase.
+-   **gen**: Create ABOUT file(s) from a Software Inventory file (.csv, .json or .xlsx format) which is typically created from a software audit, and insert these AboutCode Toolkit files into your codebase.
 You can regenerate the AboutCode Toolkit files from a new Software Inventory file whenever you make changes.

--   **inventory**: Generate a Software Inventory list (.csv or .json format) from your codebase based on ABOUT file(s).
+-   **inventory**: Generate a Software Inventory list (.csv, .json or .xlsx format) from your codebase based on ABOUT file(s).
 Note that this Software Inventory will only include components that have AboutCode Toolkit data.
 In another word, if you do not create AboutCode Toolkit files for your own original software components, these components will not show up in the generated inventory.

 -   **transform**: A command to transform an input CSV/JSON/Excel by applying renaming and/or filtering and then output to a new CSV/JSON/Excel file.